-This course requires that the student perform advanced research and writing in his or her concentration area.
-Such research must be approved by the instructor in advance and shall be based upon (a) Independent Study; (b) Internship/Consulting; (c) Community Service; or (d) Mentorship.
-All work is monitored by the instructor, and students are required to offer a brief oral presentation on their work to faculty and peers.
-In addition, a written paper or other approved product will be prepared and submitted by the student.
+This course requires that students perform advanced research and writing, while developing and honing their professional skills.
+Topics must be approved by the instructor in advance and research must be based upon (a) Independent Study; (b) Internship/Consulting; (c) Community Service; or (d) Mentorship.
 It is expected that papers and other course products will meet the quality standards for publication by the Jay S. Sidhu School of Business and Leadership.
-Prerequisite(s): 24 MBA credits of Core plus Electives.